Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/overview.md

+---
-# Open Data for Nonprofit Research
+title: Open Data for Nonprofit Research
+---

 The IRS maintains several important nonprofit databases to track the current population of exempt organizations, their annual 990 filings, and organizations that have closed.
 This data has been released in formats that are not always easy to use - ASCII text files, json files, and XML queries.